rakesh-hemwani/rakesh-hemwani/README.md

 ## 🎯 Motto

-> “Building scalable solutions at IBM | Exploring tech, databases, and cloud | On a mission to make every place better to interact.”
+> “The best way to predict the future is to invent it.” — Alan Kay

 ---

 ## 🎲 Hobbies

-- Always searching for better places to interact, both online and offline!
+-

 ---